What shapes can you make out of buckyballs?

 Returning to a single polyomino, most of the pentominoes have order 0 because they have the same tongue-in-groove problem as the stair tetrominoe.
 The viable pentominoes have order 1 (5 in a row), 2 (L shape), 2 (Utah), and 10 (4 in a row with a square above the second).

 Most of the hexominoes are easily solved, i.e. they tile a rectangle with just a few pieces or they don't - except for the Y hexominoe, 5 squares in a row and another above the second.
 Here we have a simple shape consisting of 6 squares pasted together, yet we must write a computer program to determine whether it tiles a rectangle.
 I wrote such a program in 1987, and was the first to discover that this shape does indeed tile a rectangle, and its order is 92.
+(Science News, November 14, 1987.)
 Using variations of this program, I have discovered many other tilings.
 I find these patterns quite fascinating.
 They illustrate the incredible complexity and beauty of mathematics.

 Click here for a parade of tiled rectangles.
 The base polyominoes in these patterns have orders ranging from 2 to 396.
-Note that these patterns and the software that produced them are copyright © Karl Dahlke, 2001, and cannot be used for commercial purposes (such as puzzles and games) without written consent.
+These patterns and the software that produced them are copyright © Karl Dahlke, 2001, and cannot be used for commercial purposes (such as puzzles and games) without written consent.
+Personal use is fine however, such as these beautiful quilts that Donna made for her children and grandchildren.